10 Best Canon Lenses in 2023 (EF Mount DSLR)

 Common pro usage of the Canon EF 24-70mm f/2.8 L II is to use the wider zoom range for a large group portrait, then to switch to 70mm to isolate one of the subject’s reactions within the group.

 This is much harder when using 2 prime lenses on 2 bodies, as I can attest!

 The Canon EF 24-70mm f/2.8 L II is also commonly used on the dance-floor at wedding receptions.
-It’s definitely not a light lens to be using at the tail end of a long day, but the versatility in the zoom range, coupled with its incredible auto focus performance really is undeniable.
+It’s definitely not a light lens to be used at the tail end of a long day, but the versatility in the zoom range, coupled with its incredible autofocus performance really is undeniable.

 The AF is fast and accurate, even at f/2.8.
 Let’s face it, no one buys an f/2.8 lens to shoot at anything but wide open.

 The beauty of f/2.8 is that you can pretty much get away with shooting it wide open all day long.